Modern bikes with Internal Combustion Engines (ICE) all need a battery to crank the motorcycle on and supply current for the bike’s electrical system.

 If the console powers on when you turn the key to the ignition point, there is a good chance you will be able to bump or jump-start the bike.

 Push the motorcycle downhill if possible and once it picks up some speed, try and engage the first gear or the 2nd gear.
 This should crank the motorcycle on!
-This might require some good physical labour.
-See if you can enlist the help of a another person to help push the motorcycle.
+This might require some good physical labor.
+See if you can enlist the help of another person to help push the motorcycle.
 Both my superbikes weigh more than 450 pounds!
-I know what’s it like to be up against something so heavy 😓!
+I know what’s it like to be up against something so heavy ????!
 Get help!

 If you happen to have jumper cables on hand, you could try to use another motorcycle battery or a car battery to jump start.